A Greek Paradise for Families: Exploring Georgioupolis, Crete with Kids A Greek Paradise for Families:…

-Argiroupolis is one of the most visited village in the prefecture of Rethymnon.
-It is located near Georgioupolis, only 30 minutes away by car and is a must-see destination.
+Argiroupolis is one of the most visited villages in the prefecture of Rethymnon.
+It is located near Georgioupolis, only 30 minutes away by car, and is a must-see destination.

 Although it is a small village, there are plenty of activities there for all guests.
-The first thing that you need to do during your visit in Argiroupolis is visit the famous water falls.
-The vegetation there is very rich and the water falls, although they are small they are really beautiful and a rare phenomenon for Crete.
+The first thing that you need to do during your visit in Argiroupolis is visit the famous waterfalls.
+The vegetation there is very rich, and the waterfalls, although they are small, are really beautiful and a rare phenomenon for Crete.

 These springs used to play a very important role for the village since the water power used to grind grain.
 In fact, you can still see the water mills.